How Weight Loss Pills Have Changed — and What That Means for Safety

 Tougher Drug Testing Requirements

-All the medications approved in the last decade have a good track record of safety so far, says Adam Gilden, MD, an associate professor and obesity researcher at the University of Colorado School of Medicine in Aurora.
-These newer drugs either combine medicines that have good safety records when used individually or those that have been used for a long time to manage type 2 diabetes before gaining traction as obesity treatments.
+All the medications approved in the past decade have a good track record of safety so far, says Adam Gilden, MD, an associate professor and obesity medicine specialist at the University of Colorado School of Medicine in Aurora.

-“So, we can feel good that these medicines are safe,” Dr. Gilden says.
+“So, we can feel good that these medicines are safe,” Dr. Gilden adds.
 “Also, every one of these medicines will be subjected to large post-marketing trials, which will further assess safety and longer-term efficacy.”

 “I think it is a very exciting time for obesity medicine because we now have several effective treatments to choose from,” says Melanie Jay, MD, an obesity researcher and a professor at the New York University Grossman School of Medicine in New York City.